 Emergency department referrals

-All urgent cases must be discussed with the on call Gastroenterology Registrar to obtain appropriate prioritisation and treatment.
-Contact through:
+All urgent cases must be discussed with the on-call Registrar to obtain appropriate prioritisation and treatment.

 - Royal Brisbane and Women's Hospital (07) 3646 8111